jimmyzliu/moloco/README.md

 # moloco
-A tool for performing multiple-trait colocalization test using GWAS summary statistics
+A tool for detecting shared genetic variants across multiple phenotypes using GWAS summary statistics.
+For details of the method, see ```moloco.pdf```.

 ### Getting started
 ```